Community Legal Services

 The Western Business Law Clinic (WBLC) provides legal services and information to small and early-stage businesses, entrepreneurs, partnerships, and not-for-profit organizations.
 The Clinic’s services, which may otherwise be inaccessible, help prepare clients to confidently initiate projects and engage in various business transactions.
 Assistance is provided on a wide range of business matters, including:

 - Shareholder agreements

 - General legal information

 Caseworkers will gain valuable experience and have opportunities to develop client relations, draft contracts and hone their legal research and writing skills.
-First-year students will have the opportunity to undertake work on a variety of topics, which include: corporate structure; corporate governance; employment law; and intellectual property.
+First-year students will have the opportunity to undertake work on a variety of topics including corporate structuring, corporate governance, employment law, and drafting other legal agreements and memoranda.
 The Clinic organizes regular training and professional development events to complement the skills gained from working with clients.
-Toronto law firm McMillan LLP generously donates the time of its professional lawyers to provide training sessions for the Clinic each school year.
+Lawyers from the Toronto law firm McMillan LLP generously donate their time to provide training sessions for the Clinic each school year.

 For more information, please contact the Student Directors or visit our webpage: www.law.uwo.ca/legal_clinics/western_business_law_clinic/index.html

 The Sport Solution Clinic is the only program of its kind in North America.
 The Clinic is a program of AthletesCAN, the association of Canada’s national team and Olympic-level athletes, in conjunction with Western Law.